 This is the best ball lock to put on your trailer.
 It is extremely hard to cut off and it is recommended for all trailers (RVs, cargo, etc).
 This lock is a great deterrence for theft and gives us peace of mind when we leave the campsite to go site seeing.

-This little plastic shopping bag holder fits on the cabinet door and is perfect to have a little garbage bag inside the trailer.
+A perfect addition to our list of teardrop camper accessories is this little plastic shopping bag holder that fits on the cabinet door and is perfect to have a little garbage bag inside the trailer.
 We use reusable shopping bags to hang on this and since our reusable bags are washable, you could put any type of trash in here.
 Keeps us from adding more plastic to the campsite garbage cans.

 We really love this set of reusable bags.
 They are the size of a normal plastic grocery bag, but are much stronger and as their title says be reused.
 They work well with our cabinet trash holder, we can use them to buy groceries when we are out, use them just to carry extra supplies in the car, and a lot more.
 They are washable so we usually just throw them in the washing machine when we get back with the rest of our camping stuff.